ajyura/dockerize-jenkins/README.md

    3. Build the jenkins image

           docker build -t jenkins ./jenkins-master
-   4. **If you wish to map jenkins to a volume on the host, mount the volume at the host path: */var/lib/docker/volumes/jenkins_home_data*.** In order to port Jenkins configurations, job data, and credentials from another instance of Jenkins, the host volume must be a copy of the JENKINS_HOME directory from the original Jenkins instance.
+   4. **If you wish to map jenkins to a volume on the host, note the full path of the mounted volume.** In order to port Jenkins configurations, job data, and credentials from another instance of Jenkins, the host volume ***must be a copy of the JENKINS_HOME directory from the original Jenkins instance.***
    5. Run the jenkins-master container

           docker run -p 80:8080 -p 443:8443 -p 50000:50000 -v <full path to host volume>:/var/jenkins_home -d --name jenkins-master jenkins
    6. Connect to the jenkins instance in your browser via *http://<*host IP*>*:80
+   7. **Do not install any plugins**
+   8. Log in to Jenkins using *admin* / *password*

   #### docker-compose